rparrett/taipo/README.md

 ## TODO

-- [ ] Should we be running some systems on a fixed timestep?
 - [ ] Corpses should despawn after some time.
 - [ ] You should be able to type "tsuduku" on the game over screen to restart
-- [ ] If you "overtype" a word, it should be highlighted differently
-- [ ] Add pre-game buttons for selecting from different word-sets
+- [X] Add pre-game buttons for selecting from different word lists
 - [ ] We should load game data externally in some serialized format
-  - [X] Lexicon
+  - [X] Word Lists
   - [ ] Level
     - [X] Background Tiles
     - [X] Tower Slots